School Readiness (SR) Program

 - Priority 2: At-risk children younger than age 9.

 - Priority 3: At-risk children who are at least age 9, but younger than 13.
-Those with siblings in priority groups 1-3 are higher priority than other children ages 9-13 in this priority group.
+Those with siblings in priority groups 1 and 2 are higher priority than other children ages 9-13 in this priority group.

 - Priority 4: Economically disadvantaged children until eligible to enter kindergarten.
 Their older siblings up to the age they are eligible to enter 6th grade may also be served.